Back to Blog Posts

 Much like the other social networking platforms, LinkedIn hosts a number of data categories, including public content (posts, articles, comments, reactions), private content (chats, messages), account information, and metadata pertaining to all other types of content.

-Although for the most part LinkedIn activity is more likely to fall on the professional, public-facing side, the business-related nature of the platform means that LinkedIn content could easily prove to be valuable, or even dispositive, in a legal action.
+Although for the most part, LinkedIn activity is more likely to fall on the professional, public-facing side, the business-related nature of the platform means that LinkedIn content could easily prove to be valuable, or even dispositive, in a legal action.

 LinkedIn presents itself as a tool to grow one’s business, and more than 58 million companies use LinkedIn to recruit or advertise.
 It is certainly feasible that, in the event any of these companies were accused of malfeasance, LinkedIn content could be brought in as evidence.

-Understanding how your clients use these various platforms will enable you to construct a plan to manage the growing data volumes.
+When conducting social media ediscovery, understanding how your clients use these various platforms will enable you to construct a plan to manage the growing data volumes.

 Where do you look for social media data?